-The Group is exposed to operational risk related to its business activities

-The Group is subject to the risk of incurring losses or unforeseen costs relating to inadequate or failed internal processes, human errors, system failures, errors relating to the outsourcing of the performance of certain services to external service providers, or external events.
-Typical categories of operational loss include: errors made during the execution of operations, record-keeping errors, business disruptions (caused by, for example, software or hardware failures and communication breakdowns), fraud (including related to credit cards), legal claims over transactions or operations and damage to assets.
+The Group is exposed to operational risk related to its business activities include: errors made during the execution of operations, record-keeping errors, business disruptions (caused by, for example, software or hardware failures and communication breakdowns), fraud (including related to credit cards), legal claims over transactions or operations and damage to assets.
 In addition, because some of the Group's business transactions are conducted via internet platforms, the Group is exposed to third-party attacks on its IT systems (see "The Group's IT systems may fail or their security may be compromised") which could result in financial or reputational loss.
 The Group utilises a number of IT systems to conduct its operations.
 Due to the high complexity of interactions and interdependencies among the Group's IT systems, there can be no assurance that these systems will always properly interact with one another or will always effectively ensure the error-free and timely transfer of data within the IT structure of the Bank and the Group.
-The Group also outsources performance of specific activities on its behalf, including IT services as well as document consignment services, to third parties.
-Additionally, the Bank outsources to external service providers the performance of certain services related to the sale of retail banking products offered by the Bank.
-Failures of the Group's operational risk management system to detect or prevent operational problems of third parties which prevent them from performing the activities outsourced to them could affect the Group's business, financial condition and results of operations.
+Additionally, the Group has to comply with the amendment of Recommendation D issued by the KNF, which entered into force on 31 December 2014.
+The aim of the amended recommendation is to improve the quality of management in the areas of IT and ICT security at banks, in connection with improvement of the supervision in these areas.
+The changes are mainly related to data processing, quality of data, rules of cooperation between business and technical areas, management information system and the so-called cloud processing.